Skip to content

 See also the current reporting

-As a registered business you must report every year how much your business has placed on the market, i.e. sold in Denmark, in the previous calendar year.
-Quantities placed on the market must be reported in kilograms broken down on the categories you are dealing in, including whether the equipment is sold for professional use or whether end-users are private households.
-For batteries, you must also indicate the chemical substance group.
+As a registered business you must report every year how much your business has put on the market, i.e. sold in Denmark, in the previous period (typically a quarter of a year or a calendar year).
+Quantities put on the market must be reported in kilograms or units broken down on registered categories.

 As an item under producer responsibility your business must make sure that waste electronics for professional use and/or end-of-life automotive and industrial batteries are treated at environmentally approved facilities.
 In addition, there are minimum requirements for recovery, reuse, and recycling that must be complied with.

 All producers and importers have the duty (but not the right) to take back their products when they reach their end of life.
-If you sell products that may be used in private households your business is included in a calculation carried out by us in DPA.
-The calculation is called “allocation scheme” and concerns the pickup of end-of-life electronics and portable batteries that citizens discard at the municipal recycling centre.
+If you put products on the market that may be used in private households your business is included in a calculation carried out by us in DPA.
+The calculation is called “allocation scheme” and concerns the pickup of end-of-life products that citizens discard at the municipal recycling centre.

 Important to report any products you take back